olitrussle/blog/_posts/2017-05-23-comparing-the-manifestos-housing.md

 - **Rent to Own scheme introduced**, where rent payments will give tenants an increasing stake in the property, which becomes theirs after 30 years.

 {% include image/right.html filename="AlexImage.jpg" alt="Image of AlexImage" %}
-_Governments always seem to set ambitious targets, but the last time 300,000 new homes were delivered was in the 70’s.
+_"Governments always seem to set ambitious targets, but the last time 300,000 new homes were delivered was in the 70’s.
 Realistically, I don't think a Lib Dem government would manage to reverse this trend.
 These policies sound appealing but I’d worry in practice they’d only make the housing crisis worse.
 The Rent to Own scheme is reminiscent of Thatcher’s Right to Buy scheme, which ended up with lots of social homes being rented privately, taking them away from those in need.
-We need tougher housing policies to make sure that housing is about creating homes - not just assets to buy and sell.'_ Alex - 26, London
+We need tougher housing policies to make sure that housing is about creating homes - not just assets to buy and sell."_ Alex - 26, London

 Private renters and those saving for deposits might welcome the Lib Dem proposals.
 The Rent to Own idea could go down well, cutting out the need for deposits altogether as families pay rent in lieu of mortgage payments for the first 30 years.
 Those on the scheme would need to meet typical mortgage requirements, and The Telegraph reported how [the scheme could cut out the need for the ‘Bank of Mum and Dad’](http://www.telegraph.co.uk/news/2017/05/16/lib-dems-plan-rent-policy-get-young-people-property-ladder/).